Ready for the AP Calculus Exam?

 Expert Tips: How to Succeed on the AP Calculus Exams

 Since you only need to get about 60% of available points to score a 5 on either AP Calculus exam, and since you have ample time on all sections, you can strategize the exam differently than you would almost any classroom test.
-Many tutors will tell you, correctly, that because of the generous scale, students with limited study time can focus their attention on either just the multiple-choice half or just the free-response half of the exam.
-If you start your preparation early enough, however, you don’t have to choose and can organize a more flexible attack.
+Due to the generous scale, students with limited study time can focus their attention on either just the multiple-choice half or just the free-response half of the exam.
+If you start your preparation early enough, however, you don’t have to choose and can organize a more flexible approach.

-Tip #2: Move around each section nimbly, skipping questions that stump you to put “fresh eyes” on them later (only on paper version since there is no way to return to questions on the digital version)
+Tip #2: Move around each section nimbly, skipping questions that stump you to put “fresh eyes” on them later.

-Generally, when a student is having trouble with a math question, continuing to stare at it in the hope that the answer will manifest itself is not the best strategy.
-In many cases, whatever the student was missing on the first view will be caught when the student returns to the question, even if the second look is just a minute later.
+Often, when a student is struggling with a math question, whatever the student was missing on the first view will be caught when the student returns to the question, even if the second look is just a minute later.
 For that reason, make a point of allowing yourself to skip questions with the intention of returning to any that you’ve skipped when you reach the end of the page or the end of the section.

 Tip #3: Have a plan for the Multiple Choice section that recognizes the purpose of wrong answer choices.

+Test writers know all the common errors that students make, so they incorporate those missteps into the wrong answer choices on the exam.
 If you take the time to examine all the choices, even after you’ve arrived at your answer, you may notice that each of the wrong answer choices represent a path that is born out of a common error.
 You might even realize that you have fallen into one of those errors, and that will give you the chance to fix it.
-Let the choices speak to you.
-They hold many secrets, and they are never random.

 Though there aren’t that many actual full AP Calculus exams online, you can find free-response questions, and solutions with proper point allocations, from every exam given.
 This will give you a good sense of what is always tested in those sections.
-While you are preparing, study how the points are allocated and, if detailed rubrics are included, look for the kinds of things that always lead to point deduction, like leaving off units when they are required or failing to write an improper integral to infinity using limit notation.
+While you are preparing, study how the points are allocated.
+If rubrics are included, look for the kinds of things that always lead to point deduction, like leaving off units.

 Write more when you know more.
-Don’t ever feel like brevity is a virtue on a free-response section.
-Your answer should be clear and correct, but elaborating and using full sentences to explain certain steps can’t really harm you if you know your stuff.
+Your answer should be clear and correct, but elaborating and using full sentences to explain certain steps won’t harm you if you know your stuff.

 Looking for AP Calculus tutoring?